Procedures

 Notification

-Vessels are requested to report their estimated time of arrival (ETA) to St. Johns Lighted RACON Buoy (STJ), and their deepest fresh water draft, by radio to the pilot station at least 2 hours and again 1 hour prior to their arrival at the sea bouy.
+Vessels are requested to report their estimated time of arrival (ETA) to boarding ground “Alfa” or “Bravo”, dependent upon their draft.
+Vessels are requested to report their deepest freshwater draft, by radio Channel 14 to the pilot station at least 2 hours and again 1 hour prior to their arrival at their respective boarding ground.
 The pilot station will confirm start in time and requested side for pilot ladder.
-The pilot station monitors VHF ch.
-16 & 13 and Pilots work chnls 14 and 17.
-Vessels bound for Naval Station Mayport should contact Mayport Harbor Control on VHF ch 12.
+The pilot station monitors VHF channels 13/14/16 and the Pilot Boat works channels 13/14.
+Vessels bound for Naval Station Mayport should contact Mayport Harbor Control on VHF channel 12.

 Boarding